hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 If you don't know what go-plugin is, don't worry, here is a small introduction on the subject matter:

-Back in the old days when Go didn't have the `plugin` package, HashiCorp was desperately looking for a way to use plugins.
+Back in the old days when Go didn't have the `plugin` package, HashiCorp was looking for a way to use plugins.

-In the old days, Lua plus Go wasn't really a thing yet, and to be honest, nobody wants to write Lua ( joking!).

-And thus Mitchell had this brilliant idea of using RPC over the local network to serve a local interface as something that could easily be implemented with any other language that supported RPC.
+Mitchell had this brilliant idea of using RPC over the local network to serve a local interface as something that could easily be implemented with any other language that supported RPC.
 This sounds convoluted but has many benefits!
 For example, your code will never crash because of a plugin and the ability to use any language to implement a plugin.
 Not just Go.

-It has been a battle-hardened solution for years now and is being actively used by Terraform, Vault, Consule, and especially Packer.
+It has been a battle-hardened solution for years now and is being actively used by Terraform, Vault, Consul, and especially Packer.
 All using go-plugin in order to provide a much needed flexibility.
 Writing a plugin is easy.
 Or so they say.

 It can get complicated quickly, for example, if you are trying to use GRPC.
-You can lose sight of what exactly you'll need to implement, where and why; or utilizing various languages or using go-plugins in your own project and extending your CLI with pluggable components.
+You can lose sight of what exactly you'll need to implement, where and why; or utilizing various languages; or using go-plugins in your own project and extending your CLI with pluggable components.

 These are all nothing to sneeze at.
 Suddenly you'll find yourself with hundreds of lines of code pasted from various examples and yet nothing works.
 Or worse, it DOES work but you have no idea how.
 Then you find yourself needing to extend it with a new capability, or you find an elusive bug and can't trace its origins.

-Fear not.
-I'll try to demystify things and draw a clear picture about how it works and how the pieces fit together.
+Let's try to demystify things and draw a clearer picture about how it works and how the pieces fit together.

-Let's start at the beginning.

 # Basic plugin

-Let's start by writing a simple Go GRPC plugin.
-In fact, we can go through the basic example in the go-plugin’s repository which can be quite confusing when first starting out.
+Start by writing a simple Go GRPC plugin.
+In fact, we can go through the basic example in the go-plugin’s repository.
 We'll go step-by-step, and the switch to GRPC will be much easier!

 ## Basic concepts